sammuelyee/docs/cartodb-editor.md

 CartoDB is built on a database called [PostgreSQL](http://www.postgresql.org/), and the geospatial extension called [PostGIS](http://postgis.net/).
 PostGIS allows you to perform geospatial queries such as finding data points within a given radius, the area of polygons in your dataset, etc. The available queries and documentation can be found on the reference pages of [PostgreSQL](http://www.postgresql.org/docs/9.2/static/reference.html) and [PostGIS](http://postgis.net/docs/manual-2.0/reference.html).

-When you create a visualization and link a dataset to it, all of the data in that dataset will be displayed.
+When you create a map and link a dataset to it, all of the data in that dataset will be displayed.
 To curate what data is shown, you may write a custom SQL query or use our filter functions.

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/filters.png' | prepend: site.baseurl }}" alt="Filters" /></p>

 In the SQL window, you are shown which query is being applied to your data and given the ability to modify it.
 Automatically, you will see the query that has been produced from the applied filter (sidenote: this is also a fun way to learn SQL!).

-#### Wizards
+#### Map Wizards

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/wizards.png' | prepend: site.baseurl }}" alt="Wizards" /></p>

-CartoDB's Wizards give you magic powers to style your data.
-Various visualization levels provide different sets of tricks for presentation:
+CartoDB's Wizards give you magic powers to style your data layers.
+Various map styles provide different ways of presenting your data:

 - **Simple**
-The Simple visualization is exactly what it sounds like.
+The Simple map is exactly what it sounds like.
 You may add labels, adjust the size and color of your points, and change the appearance of your polygons, but there's no conditional formatting.
 We recommend this level for those beginning to explore their data.

 - **Cluster**
-The Cluster visualization works with point files to display "clusters" of points that are close in proximity.
+The Cluster map works with point files to display "clusters" of points that are close in proximity.
 It works by rendering a numbered circle that represents how many points are in a given area.

 - **Choropleth**
-This tool changes the color of each feature based on a secondary numeric value from a column in your table.
+This map changes the color of each feature based on a secondary numeric value from a column in your dataset.
 It is often used with polygon data to compare characteristics of regions and areas, such as income levels by neighborhood.

 - **Category**
-Category visualizations display your points and polygons in different colors based on a qualitative characteristic in your table.
+Category maps display your points and polygons in different colors based on a qualitative characteristic in your dataset.
 For example, if your data shows multiple kinds of a certain characteristic (*i.e.* land-use zones), you would use the category wizard to change the color of each characteristic (*i.e.* blue for residential, red for commercial, and purple for mixed-use districts).

 - **Bubble**
-The Bubble visualization scales the radius of points in your data based on a numeric value from a column in your table.
+The Bubble map scales the radius of points in your data based on a numeric value from a column in your dataset.
 This is useful for comparing numeric values associated with a certain point, like population sizes of cities.
 Remember that this tool is not designed to work with polygons.

 - **Intensity**
-The Intensity visualization measures the density of your points by darkening areas with many points in contrast to those with fewer points.
+The Intensity map measures the density of your points by darkening areas with many points in contrast to those with fewer points.
 This is useful when you have a dataset with a large number of points and want to stratify their occurrence.
 With the addition of the infowindow function, this tool can be understood as a more dynamic heatmap.

 - **Density**
-The Density visualization aggregates your data in hexagons and colors them based on the amount of data contained within each unit.
+The Density map aggregates your data in hexagons and colors them based on the amount of data contained within each unit.
 Areas with more data points will be darker than those with fewer points.
 However, use of a Density map disables infowindows.
 If those are important to you, then opt for the Intensity map.

 - **Torque**
 Torque is ideal for the display of temporal data.
-This tool animates a progression of points based on a table column containing the time stamp.
+This tool animates a progression of points based on a data column containing the time stamp.
 The standard format of the date column is `YYYY-DD-MMThh:mm:ss`, but Torque also visualizes data that contains a year, year/month, or year/month/day characteristics.

 - **Torque Heat**
 Torque heat is a variation of Torque to create interactive heat maps or animated heatmaps when you have temporal data.
 Areas of greater color intensity indicate greater density of data.

 - **Torque Category**
-In addition to Torque and Torque Heat, Torque Category displays data points in different colors based on qualitative characteristics in your table.
+In addition to Torque and Torque Heat, Torque Category displays data points in different colors based on qualitative characteristics in your dataset.
 If your data shows different characteristics (such as land-use zones), use this wizard to customize the color of each characteristic.

 Beware that different types of data enable and disable certain wizards.
-Experiment with your data to discover the optimal tools for your visualization.
+Experiment with your data to discover the optimal tools for your map.

 #### Simple
 Display data as simple marker points